Another Filipino dish that my hometown, Pampanga, is famous for is our Tocino. It is usually served for breakfast together with fried garlic rice.

-Traditionally, Tocino is redish in color to make it look more appetizing and this is achieved by adding Saltpeter (Salitre) which is also used as food preservative.
-But this recipe does not use salitre but rather something more natural and healthier alternative.
+Traditionally, Tocino is reddish in color to make it look more appetizing and this is achieved by adding Saltpeter (Salitre) which is also used as food preservative.
+But this recipe does not use saltire but rather something more natural and healthier alternative.
 Alternatively, natural red food color may also be used or just skip it, totally up to you.

-- 1 kilo pork (butt, shoulder, ham or belly) cut into ¼ inch thin
+- 2 pounds pork (butt, shoulder, ham or belly) - cut into ¼ inch thin

 - ¾ cup brown sugar